anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 So we just wrap an `F[_]` in this case class. `Fix[F] => F[Fix[F]]` can be defined as simply `fix => fix.unfix`.

 ## Catamorphism: second attempt
-Now we can define the catamorphism on a fixed point type of a structure `F` as follows:
+Now we can define the catamorphism on a fixed-point type of a structure `F` as follows:

 ```{.scala include="code/matryoshka-intro/src/main/scala/matryoshkaintro/C2Generalisation.scala" snippet="CataRight"}
 ```